-Students who successfully complete the qualifying exam will be awarded a Master's degree in Communication.
-Anne Marie Campian will verify that the student has completed the requirements for the Master's Degree and will enter that information in the Student Information System.
+Students who successfully complete the qualifying exam will be awarded an MA in Communication.
+Anne Marie Campian will verify that the student has completed the requirements for the degree and will enter that information in the Student Information System.

 Doctoral Dissertation